tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ## Installation and Usage

 1. Ensure the requirements are met.
 2. Download the code.
-This can be achieved by cloning the repository via the following command:
+If Git is installed (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), this can be achieved by cloning the repository on the command line with the following command:
 ```
 git clone https://github.com/tonyxieuoft/NCBI_Gene_Extraction_Pipeline.git
 ```